EBN Basic Training

-Also read our help article for additional information on how to prevent blog deindexation.
+Also, read our help article for additional information on how to prevent blog deindexation.
 I highly recommend you read and follow our advice because you'll save a lot of your time and money by not having your blogs deindexed.
-If you're new to PBNs, sign up for our free PBN Masters course which is a step-by-step guide to building your first PBN.
+If you're new to PBNs, check out our free PBN Masters course which is a step-by-step guide to building your first PBN.

 WordPress is the most commonly used CMS (Content Management System), and as such it's also the most targeted by hackers.
 That is why you need to secure your blogs... unless the blogs are hosted on EBN.

 Your EBN blogs are *fully secured* against any and all attacks.
 Our team is running daily checks and we have systems in place against DDOS attacks.
 You should not install any security plugins because they will just cause issues.

 The same goes for backup plugins.
 You can download daily backups at any time from the Blog Info page.
 Any additional plugins will just unnecessarily consume resources.
 We want to keep the usage as minimal as possible so we can keep the prices low.

 We also block some plugins that we consider harmful or poorly coded.
 This is again to avoid attacks and possible server issues.
 These plugins will show as "Not Available" inside your WordPress plugins menu.

 While some users might think we're limiting a lot of things, we're doing this just because we want to offer you a 100% hands-off solution for hosting blogs.
 There is nothing for you to worry about but add content and links.
 And we want to keep it that way.

 In the next email, you'll learn how to remove footer links and make other changes to the theme.

 [6/8] Removing footer links and other theme changes